Metrovick electric vehicles: History

 In early 1937, the Electric Vehicle Committee of Great Britain organised a demonstration of electric vans in Manchester, for potential customers in the north-west of England and North Wales.
 Besides other established names in the field, MetroVick showcased some vans, one of which had a streamlined body.
 Such streamlining was popular in the mid-1930s, but was not always particularly practical, as it produced a van with limited carrying capacity.
 Electricars also embraced the trend, which faded soon afterwards, and one of their vehicles survived into preservation, although MetroVick's did not.
 The Electric Vehicle Association held a similar three-day event in the car park of the Eagle Hotel in Wanstead in April 1939.
 By this time, MetroVick had three models in their standard range, designated as 7-9 cwt, 10-14 cwt, and 18-22 cwt.
 All had a single traction motor which was controlled by a foot-operated drum controller, giving six speed settings.
-The motor was protected from careless drivers by a safety interlock, to prevent slection of the different settings too rapidly, and the vehicles were fitted with Lockhead or Girling brakes operating on all four wheels.
+The motor was protected from careless drivers by a safety interlock, to prevent selection of the different settings too rapidly, and the vehicles were fitted with Lockhead or Girling brakes operating on all four wheels.
 For situations where the vehicles were required to cover more mileage than a single charge could sustain, they included the ability to rapidly change the batteries.
 MetroVick intended to show one or two standard vans at the demonstration, together with a stripped-down chassis.
 In reporting the event, Commercial Motor carried a picture of a vehicle owned by John Barker and Company, one of a fleet of 16 such vehicles that they had bought.
 Much later, they reported that 18 of the MetroVick vehicles had been destroyed in 1941 by a fire caused by an incendiary bomb.